interpretml/interpret/docs/interpret/hyperparameters.md

 hyperparameters: [0] OR if you can afford it [0, 50]

 guidance: The default inner_bags value of 0 disables inner bagging.
 Setting this parameter to 1 or other low values will typically make the model worse since model fitting will then only use a subset of the data but not do enough inner bagging to compensate.
-Increasing the number of inner bags to 50 can improve model accuracy at the cost of significantly longer training times.
+Increasing the number of inner bags to 50 can improve model accuracy at the cost of significantly longer fitting times.
 If computation time is not a constraint, we suggest trying both 0 and 50, but not other values in between.

 ## max_bins
 default: 1024

 hyperparameters: [256, 512, 1024, 4096, 16384, 65536]

-guidance: Higher max_bins values can improve model accuracy by allowing more granular discretization of features.
+guidance: Higher max_bins values can improve model accuracy by allowing more granular discretization of features, although increasing max_bins beyond 1024 sometimes decreases model performance.
 While the default minimizes memory consumption and speeds up training, we suggest testing larger values if resources permit.

 ## max_interaction_bins
 default: 32

 hyperparameters: [8, 16, 32, 64, 128, 256]

-guidance: For max_interaction_bins, more is not necessarily better, unlike with max_bins.
+guidance: For max_interaction_bins, more is not necessarily better.
 A good value on many datasets seems to be 32, but it's worth trying higher and lower values.

 ## greedy_ratio
 default: 12.0